All eyes are on whether the Euro/Yen, which has rebounded, will continue to hit new highs.

 - France: Consumer Price Index

-European currencies saw the euro rebound against the yen after preliminary data released yesterday showed Germany’s November consumer price index rose to 2.2% year-on-year, up from 2.0% the previous month.The euro/yen pair rose slightly from 159.431 to 160.332.
-Price action was seen crossing the 20-period moving average on the hourly chart.
-However, since the downtrend along the -2σ Bollinger Band continues on the daily chart, caution is warranted regarding price movements during European trading hours.
+European currencies saw the euro rebound against the yen after preliminary data released yesterday showed Germany’s November consumer price index rose to 2.2% year-over-year, up from 2.0% the previous month.The euro/yen pair rose slightly from 159.431 to 160.332, with price action straddling the 20-period moving average on the hourly chart.
+However, since the downtrend along the -2σ line of the Bollinger Bands continues on the daily chart, caution is advised regarding price movements during European trading hours.